mthussain1234/DevOps_with_Cloud_AWS/Linux_Commands.md

 `top` - shows information about system processes (like task manager on windows)

 `history` - shows list of commands used in current session

+`sort` - sorts lines in alphabetical order

+`head -1 <filename>` -  displays the first line of the specified file on the command line.